ArkCase/ark_helm_charts/README.md

 You can also specify the value using `--set global.security.serviceAccountName=arkcase-service-account` at deploy time as part of the `helm` command.

-Finally, this chart currently doesn't support individualized service accounts because no such requirement has been identified.
+Finally, this chart currently doesn't support individualized service accounts for each component because no such requirement has been identified.
 This is not, however, out of the question should a solid use-case for this functionality be discovered.

 ## <a name="configuration"></a>Configuration